-Examples of refugees in the BVOR program that need sponsors:
+These are the kinds of refugees in the BVOR program who need sponsors:

 A single mother with two daughters, currently living in Ethiopia.
 She has limited education, language and work experience.
 Both of her daughters have English language knowledge which will help the family to establish fairly quickly.
 The family has no medical needs and no relatives in Canada.
 They cannot return to their country of origin due to safety and security concerns.
 The family will benefit from sponsor assistance in the community of settlement.

 A Congolese woman-at-risk with one child, has experience selling items.
 She is seeking a better life and would appreciate the assistance of a sponsor during her resettlement in Canada.
 She has relatives in SK and would like to resettle close to them.
 Her 26-year-old nephew is a linked case.
 They should resettle together.